-Inside: The world can feel like a scary place especially right now.
+Inside: The world can feel like a scary place.
 This is a guide for parents to help kids accept change and tolerate uncertainty while focusing on positive mental health.

 This post contains affiliate links, see disclosure policy for details.